maduhu/Documentation/DFSP/account.md

 -----

 This service contains information about relations between users and their accounts.
 Accounts contain information for the following things:
- - Which account is default for a given user;
+ - Which account is primary for a given user;
  - If particular user is signatory for a given account;
 Account service also manage user roles and their permissions.
 Each registered user has assigned role in the system and this role has predefined permissions about allowed actions.